ShineSujith/FPGA_VGA_Project/index.md

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).

-We were given a two different Verilog code templates, one of them was called ColorCycle which cycled through different colors on the screen, and another called ColorStripes which displays those colors as stripes (columns) side by side on the screen.

 The first template (ColorCycle) used a state machine to change the current state of the code.
-Once the entire screen (480x640) was colored by writing a 12 bit value to the color register it would change state to a different color.
+Once the entire screen (480x640) was colored by writing a 12 bit value to the color register, it would change state to a different color.
 The first four bit of the register represent the red value, the middle four are the green value and the last four bits are the blue value.
 A count was used to wait a few seconds before changing the state so it would be visible to the human eye.

 ![processed-81E5C9A2-7114-47F4-B86C-36D499BD9F69](https://github.com/user-attachments/assets/cc953460-1735-486a-b36c-3e098141c3f8)